 References and more information

 Did you know that if you are allergic to dust mites, you could also be allergic to edible crickets?
-Read more in our post Edible cricket allergy?
-High in protein, risky for some
+Read more in our post about edible cricket allergy.

 To find out more about dust mite allergies and reducing dust mite allergens in your home, have a look at some of these great resources:

 - Australian Society of Clinical Immunology & Allergy Allergen Minimisation fact sheet

 - Asthma Australia “Dust and Asthma: How to Minimise Dust in the Home”